 How Do I Start a Career in Computer Forensics?

 With the arrival of the digital age, criminals gained new opportunities and law enforcement gained a new focus of investigation.
 The need for computer forensic experts has arisen as a result of computer crimes.
-Anyone interested in pursuing a career in computer forensics should first complete a rigorous high school math and computer science curriculum, followed at least a bachelor’s degree in computer information technologies or computer forensics, if one is available.
+Anyone interested in pursuing a career in computer forensics should first complete a rigorous high school math and computer science curriculum, followed by at least a bachelor’s degree in computer information technologies or computer forensics, if one is available.
 Furthermore, any part-time or summer job working with computers will help advance a career in computer forensics.

 Computer forensics is the process of examining a computer or other digital media for evidence or leads that could aid law enforcement in solving a crime.
 Almost everything we do in the digital age is recorded electronically.
 However, some criminals attempt to erase or bury electronic evidence, necessitating the assistance of a computer forensic expert.
 Because of the rapid advancement in the field of computers and digital media, a career in computer forensics is likely to be in high demand for many years to come.